nus-cs2113-AY2021S1/tp/docs/team/jadenwjh.md

 * **New Feature**: Added the ability for user to undo and list search parameters.
   * What it does: allows the user to view and undo previously set parameters.
-  * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
   * Highlights: The `clear` command removes all set parameters.
 The `list` command shows the currently set parameters before the user performs a search.
   * Contribution: Implemented the code and carried out unit testing for the feature.
   * Code: